rtrader58/AZ-500T00-Microsoft-Azure-Security-Technologies-V2/AZ-500T00 Errata all modules.md

 Step 1:  Open the Cloud Shell by clicking the first icon in the top right of the search area in the Azure portal > Select PowerShell > click Mount Storage Account > in the drop down choose your subscription > click Apply > select We will create a storage account for you > click next <br>

-# Learning Path 3 - Secure Data and Applications ~140 Minutes (180 Min)
+# Learning Path 3 - Secure Data and Applications - Total lab time ~140 Minutes (180 Min)

 ## Lab 4 – Configuring and Securing ACR and AKS ~45 Minutes (90 Min)